DanKop7/CSharp-Exercises/Programming Fundamentals and Unit Testing/01.Data Types and Variables/README.md

 ### 07. Person Info
 This program reads four lines from the console: first name, last name, country, and town.
 It then prints a message in the format:
 `{first name} {last name} from {country} – {town}!`

+## 08. Town Info
+The program reads two lines of input from the console: the name of a town and a country.
+It then prints a message in the format:
+`"{town name} is in {country}"`